-The following analysis provides a summary of the District's operations for the year ended June 30, 2018.
-Governmental activities decreased the District's net position by \$(2,242,815), The change is attributed to the implementation of GASB 75 which removed the net OPEB obligation and added a net OPEB liability to the statements and due to an increase in net pension liability.
+The following analysis provides a summary of the District's operations for the year ended June 30, 2019.
+Governmental activities decreased the District's net position by \$(1,000,639), The change is primarily attributed to increases in both pension and net OPEB obligations.